ceiling fan mounted on wood ceiling showing blade and motor housing

 How often should I clean my ceiling fan?

-I clean mine every 2-3 months to prevent dust buildup, which can make the motor work harder and draw more amps.
+Clean it every 2-3 months to prevent dust buildup, which can make the motor work harder and draw more amps.
 A quick wipe with a microfiber cloth does the trick.

 Can I install a ceiling fan myself?